thaurelia/egtb-priority/analysing-lichess-game-database.md

 The first version of this algo used the part of mainline up to an including the 25th capture as an input to move generator and it produced an interesting result on the limited dataset (~11 GB compressed) I used for tests and benchmarks, namely, KRPPvKPP EGTB coming up as the third most common.
 Ruminating on this, I came onto several possible cases:

-- one side hanging a piece (an argument can be made about starting at 2400 ELO but I object.
-2000s are decent people!)
+- one side hanging a piece
 - giving up a piece for passed pawn in pawnful endgame
 - **position being in the middle of a piece trade**
 - somewhat legit position